Hello once again!

 Alice turned around with tears in her eyes.
 "Please come back."
 She ran to Miri and hugged her waist tightly.
 She hated when Miri would leave.

 She opened the drawer to her nightstand and pulled out two pistols and one leg holster, which she clicked around her right thigh and to her belt.
-She put her .22 into the holster and the 9mm in the back of her pants, hidden just in case she ran into the type of danger that was alive.
+She put her one gun into the holster and the other in the back of her pants, hidden just in case she ran into the type of danger that was alive.

 'Crap, I'm really low on ammo.'
 Miri thought as she saw the almost empty box of ammo in the bag.
-She put her hair into a high messy bun, so it's out of her face and away from grabby hands.
+She put her hair into a high messy bun, so it was out of her face and away from grabby hands.

-Miri clipped the radio to her belt, put her bag on and looked at Alice.
+Miri clipped the radio to her belt on the front, put her bag on and looked at Alice.
 Alice had the notebook that Miri had gotten her open in front of her and she looked to be deep in thought while writing.

 "I'm going now, Ali.
 Be safe."
 Miri kissed Alice's head and walked out of the room.
 She made sure the front door was blocked when she went out of the back door.